epics-modules/gtest/README.md

 EPICS unit tests and Google Tests can live in the same directory.

 - Compatibility RULES file that allows using this module with older releases of EPICS Base.
+(Tested for 3.14.12.8 and above.)

 ## Prerequisites

 - Recent versions of the EPICS 3.15 or EPICS 7 release series are supported out-of-the-box.
-Using the provided compatibility rules file, full functionality is available with older releases.
+Using the provided compatibility rules file, full functionality is available with older releases (3.14.12.8 and above).

-- A compiler that implements the C++11 standard. \
+- Googletest requires a compiler that implements the C++11 standard. \
-Microsoft Visual C++ needs to be from Visual Studio 2015 or newer.
+Microsoft Visual C++ needs to be from Visual Studio 2015 or newer. g++ needs to be 4.6 or above.

 ## Usage